oferwald/transposh/readme.txt

  * French - [Michel Chaussée](tajimoko.com)

 == Changelog ==
+= 2019/09/28 - 1.0.5 =
+ * Updated to jQueryUI 1.12.1
+ * Added link to translation editor for the emails sent regarding translations
+ * removal of external JSON object, since it is in PHP 5.5+
-= 2018/12/30 - 1.0.4 =
+ * Added some timeouts to proxy that a few people needed = 2018/12/30 - 1.0.4 =
  * Fixes for php 7.2 and 7.3 (create_function deprecation, regular expression changes)
  * Wordpress 5 testing and changes (added some pages to special)